 Los Angeles Child Abuse Defense Attorneys

-A Strong Defense Against Child Abuse Allegations
+A Strong Defense Against Child Abuse Allegations in Los Angeles

 Being accused of child abuse can destroy your reputation, as well as lead to significant criminal penalties.
 California courts take a strong stance against child abuse and prefer to issue hefty penalties: months to years in county jail or state prison, thousands of dollars in fines, and probation.
 These contentious cases should only be handled by a legal team with specialized experience.